Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Overview of Kernel-based Function Spaces

 \section{Overview of Kernel-based Function Spaces}

 \sectionmark{Overview of Kernel-based Function Spaces}

-The kernel-based methods have been a focus of attention in high-dimensional approximation and machine learning.
-The first deep investigation of reproducing kernels went back to the paper~\cite{Aronszajn1950} in 1950.
-There is another good source of the book~\cite{Meschkowski1962} for RKHSs in 1962.
+Kernel-based methods have been a focus of attention in high dimensional approximation and machine learning.
+The first deep investigation of reproducing kernels went back to paper~\cite{Aronszajn1950}.
+There is another good source~\cite{Meschkowski1962} for RKHSs.

-More recently, the books~\cite{Buhmann2003,Wendland2005,Fasshauer2007} show how to do scatter data approximation and meshfree approximation in native spaces induced by radial basis functions and (conditionally) positive definite kernels, and the books~\cite{Wahba1990,ScholkopfSmola2002,BerlinetThomas-Agnan2004,SteinwartChristmann2008,HastieTibshiraniFriedman2009} give another theories for the statistical learning in RKHSs.
+More recent, books~\cite{Buhmann2003,Wendland2005,Fasshauer2007} show how to do scattered data approximation and meshfree approximation in native spaces induced by radial basis functions and (conditionally) positive definite kernels, and books~\cite{Wahba1990,ScholkopfSmola2002,BerlinetThomas-Agnan2004,SteinwartChristmann2008,HastieTibshiraniFriedman2009} give another theory for statistical learning in RKHSs.
 Actually, the native spaces and the RKHSs are the equivalent concepts.
-The paper~\cite{SchabackWendland2006} tries to find the relationship of machine learning and meshfree approximation in RKHSs and native spaces.
-The papers~\cite{FasshauerYe2011Dist,FasshauerYe2011DiffBound} further establish a connection of reproducing kernels and RKHSs with Green functions and generalized Sobolev spaces driven by differential operators and possible boundary operators.
+Paper~\cite{SchabackWendland2006} connects machine learning and meshfree approximation in RKHSs and native spaces.
+Papers~\cite{FasshauerYe2011Dist,FasshauerYe2011DiffBound} further establish a connection of reproducing kernels and RKHSs with Green functions and generalized Sobolev spaces driven by differential operators and possible boundary operators.